Rafat, Jerusalem: British Mandate era

 The barrier in northern Jerusalem, which confines Rafat village (in the north) to an enclave under Israeli control.

-In the 1922 census of Palestine conducted by the British Mandate authorities, Rafat had a population of 219 Muslims, while according to the 1931 census Rafat had a population of 218 inhabitants, in 46 houses.
+In the 1922 census of Palestine conducted by the British Mandate authorities, Rafat had a population of 219 Muslims.
+According to the 1931 census, Rafat had a population of 218 inhabitants in 46 houses.
 In the 1945 statistics, Rafat had a population of 280 Muslims, and a land area of 3,777 dunams.
 Of this, 252 dunams were designated for plantations and irrigable land, 1,965 dunams were for cereals, while 21 dunams were built-up.

 Jordanian era

 In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Rafat came under Jordanian rule.

 In 1961, the population of Rafat was 504.

 Post-1967

-After the Six-Day War in 1967, Rafat has been under Israeli occupation.
+Since the Six-Day War in 1967, Rafat has been under Israeli occupation.
 The population in the 1967 census conducted by the Israeli authorities was 499, 75% of whom originated from the Israeli territory.

-According to ARIJ Israel has confiscated 287 dunums of land (8.5% of the total area of the village) for the construction of Camp Ofer (later Ofer Prison).
-More lands have been confiscated from Rafat for the construction of the Israeli West Bank barrier.
+According to ARIJ, Israel has confiscated 287 dunums of land (8.5% of the total area of the village) for the construction of Camp Ofer (later Ofer Prison).
+More land has been confiscated from Rafat for the construction of the Israeli West Bank barrier.
 637 dunums, which comprises 18.7% of the village’s total area, is isolated behind the wall, on the Israeli side.